A Christmas Presence

-It was well after midnight before Ted, our two young children, and I returned home from my parents’ on Christmas Eve.
+It was well after midnight before Ted, our two young children, and I returned home from my parents’ Christmas Eve dinner.
 Outside, a gentle snow drifted to the ground, the air was calm and the night was as peaceful as any greeting card promised this night should be.

 “Time for bed, kids,” he said, draping an arm over his eyes.